 - 4 tablespoons garam masala

-- 1 green chilli (discard stalk, cut in to thin slices) (alternatively, 1/2 teaspoon chilli flakes)
+- 1 green chili (discard stalk, cut into thin slices) (alternatively, 1/2 teaspoon chili flakes)

 - 2 cups cherry tomatoes (cut in half)